 The response rate for this study was 38%.
 Email reminders were sent out to non-responders on day three of the fielding period.
 In every survey there are a variety of ways in which the accuracy of the data may be affected.
 The response rate is one such potential cause of error in measurement; the lower the response, the less representative the respondents surveyed may be of the population from which they were drawn, thereby reducing the accuracy of the results.
 Other sources of error include question-design bias, question-order bias, sampling error and respondent deception.
 Many of these types of errors cannot be accurately estimated.
 However, having a high cooperation rate does enhance the reliability of the information procured.

 Minimal statistical weighting was used to calibrate the sample to known population percentages in relation to demographic variables.

-The research was jointly commissioned by Cornerstone Knowledge Network and Barna Group.
+The research was jointly commissioned by Aspen Group (as part of a collaboration called Cornerstone Knowledge Network) and Barna Group.

 © Barna Group, 2015.